jonabako/Corona-Archive-Project/README.md

 ```
 # Sprint Progress Team 3, Ilyas Benyamna and Ujjwal Khadka
 - [x] Option to download the generated QR code
-- [x] Ability to scan a QR code (pops up in another window)
+- [x] Ability to scan a QR code (pops up in another window) to check into a place and also check out. (see below for detailed instructions)
-        - [x] linking it to the database
-        - [] make testcase to show that it works, see below for detailed instruction on how to scan into places.
-        - [x] implement exit_timestamp
-        - [] add timer
 - [x] CSS improvements
 - [x] Ability for Agent to view infected people dropdown and see their info along with which places they visited and at what time
 - [x] Ability for Hospitals to mark visitors as infected